joshsprague/nodetron/docs/API.md

       resource:<resource>,
       data:<object>,
       identity:<object>
+      id:<string> //default: automatically generated random string
     }, <callback>);

+* _Return value:_ requestPeerResource returns an object with two properties:
+    * __connection__: the DataConnection with the requested peer.
+    * __requestId__: the unique id string associated with this request.
+        * use this in conjunction with the __id__ property (see below)
 * __target__: the peer you are sending the request to.
 This can be a `Peer` object, a uuid that corresponds to another user, or a `DataConnection` object.
-* __method__: accepts the following string: 'get', 'post', 'put', 'delete.'
+* __method__: accepts the following strings: `'get'`, `'post'`, `'put'`, `'delete'`.
 This indicates that this request is for accessing a resource, adding a resource, adding or updating a resource, or deleting a resource, respectively.
-This defaults to 'get.'
+This defaults to `'get'`.
 * __resource__: the name of the resource to be accessed.
 * __data__: an arbitrary object to pass to the requestee.
 Generally this will be a query object or an object containing data to be sent.
-* __identify__: an arbitrary object containing identifying data about the originator (including any auth tokens)
+* __identify__: an arbitrary object containing identifying data about the originator (including any auth data).
-    * data-key query format (modeled after mongo): `{<key>:<selectors>}` if selector is not an object, then direct comparison if selector is an object, it will be a series of key-value pairs, where key = selector (i.e. `$gt`), value = comparison value
+* __id__: the unique id string that identifies this request as being related to another request.
+Requests and responses are linked together with the same unique id's. _Generally this should not be modified_.
+  * An example of when you would use this: you send a 'post' request and later you want to send a 'delete' request to reverse whatever operation was the result of the 'post' request.
+You could send a 'delete' request with the same id as the previous 'post' request.
+The other client still needs to associate the id with the operation or resource, and also needs to create a request listener - this is up to the app developer to set up.
 * __callback__ is a function that will be passed a response object:

 Full response object format:

     response = {
+      id:
       msg:
       data:
     }
+* __id__: the unique id associated with this response (and the request that prompted this response).
 * __msg__ contains an arbitrary response message.
-    * we recommend using 'accept' and 'deny'.
+    * we recommend using `'accept'` and `'deny'`.
 * __data__ contains arbitrary data.
-* Note: If you inspect the raw WebRTC connection, you will notice that Nodetron attaches some additional metadata that is abstracted away from you, the end-user.

 ### On the other side of the request-response cycle:
 #### Listen for requests from other clients: